-In 2009 LE at age 65 in Slovakia was 18.0 years for women and 14.1 years for men.
+In 2010 LE at age 65 in Slovakia was 18.0 years for women and 14.0 years for men.

-Based on the SILC 2009, at age 65, women spent 2.8 years (16% of their remaining life) without activity limitation (corresponding to Healthy Life Years (HLY)), 7.6 years (42%) with moderate activity limitation and 7.6 years (42%) with severe activity limitation.\
+Based on the SILC 2010, at age 65, women spent 2.8 years (16% of their remaining life) without activity limitation (corresponding to Healthy Life Years (HLY)), 7.8 years (43%) with moderate activity limitation and 7.3 years (41%) with severe activity limitation.

-Men of the same age spent 3.4 years (24% of their remaining life) without activity limitation compared to 6.1 years (44%) with moderate activity limitation and 4.5 years (32%) with severe activity limitation.\
+Men of the same age spent 3.3 years (24% of their remaining life) without activity limitation compared to 6.6 years (47%) with moderate activity limitation and 4.1 years (29%) with severe activity limitation.

 Although total years lived by men were less than those for women, for all the health expectancies the number of years of life spent in positive health were greater for men and women.

-Compared to men, women spent a larger proportion of their life in ill health and these years of ill health were more likely to be years with severe health problems.
+Therefore compared to men, women spent a larger proportion of their life in ill health and these years of ill health were more likely to be years with severe health problems.

-These results should be interpreted cautiously given the lack of the institutional population, such as people living in nursing homes, and in some countries the small sample size.
-The sample size for Slovakia comprised 1259 women and 764 men aged 65+ years in 2009.
+These results should be interpreted cautiously given the lack of the institutional population, such as people living in nursing homes, and the size of the samples varying from 1300 in Denmark to 10126 in Italy.
+The sample size for Slovakia comprised 1365 women and 833 men aged 65+ years in 2010.